NGDino/weather-dashboard/README.md

 ## Search History

 The search history uses local storage to display the cities that have already been searched for.
 It logs the search into local storage after it returns a result to insure you dont save a bogus search that does not return data.
 When the page loads it will append the previous searches using for loop that adds element, innerHTML and appendchild.
 I made these a link to search for the previous result again.
-I also made it so that duplicates do not show up
+I also made it so that duplicates do not show up and all of the cities are capitalized.

-## What can be improved

-When I have some time to revist this I would like to fix the bug making it so duplicates can show up with a capital or lowercase letter.
-This could be done easily by making the previous searches show up in all caps.
-I also had trouble getting it to search for the previous search.
-It only works when there is one result in local storage.